Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Feb-26

 In this article:

-Even though a front door is a small part of your home, it can have a surprisingly big impact on energy efficiency.
-In a typical 2,400 sq. ft. house, heat escapes through many areas, including walls, windows, the roof, and doors, but the main entrance alone can account for about 6 to 8 percent of total heat loss.
+Even though a front door is a small part of your home, it can have a big impact on energy use.
+In a typical 2,400 sq. ft. house, the main entrance alone can account for 6–8% of total heat loss in the winter — and it can also let valuable cool, conditioned air escape during the summer.

 If replacing your entry door isn’t an option yet, a storm door can offer extra insulation and protection, but it comes with trade-offs.